Veerabhadra (Plaque-like sculpture)

 Veerabhara plaque

-Daksha, with goat head, and Bhadrakali with a sword and shield flank Veerabhandra.
-Daksha is in Anjali mudra, offering his payers.
-Normally it is Sati who accompanies Veerabhadra.
-In this example you see Bhadrakali.
+Daksha, with a goat’s head, and Bhadrakali, with a sword and shield, flank Veerabhadra.
+Daksha is in Anjali mudra, offering his prayers.
+Normally, it is Sati who accompanies Veerabhadra.
+In this example, you see Bhadrakali.
 In some parts of India, Northern Karnataka, Bhadrakali is considered Veerabhadra’s consort.

-This is not an embossed plaque.
-It is a cast piece.
+This is a cast piece and not an embossed plaque.
 It is three-dimensional.
 See the profile.

-Also worth noting is the fact Veerabhadra’s shield (supported by a Cobra head) and Bhadrakali’s shield (supported by a spherical object) do not touch the ground.
+Also worth noting is the fact that Veerabhadra’ s shield (supported by a Cobra head) and Bhadrakali’s shield (supported by a spherical object) do not touch the ground.

 Sharing my passion